scipopt/gcg/doc/resources/installation/windows-install.md

   4. Execute it using `./<installername.sh>` and follow the installation instructions.

 ### 4. Using an IDE to develop features for GCG
-When using an IDE, you have to remember to **switch your terminal** to the Linux Subsystem instead of the Windows Powershell or possible different installs like the Git Bash for Windows.
+When using an IDE, you have to remember to **switch your terminal** to the Linux Subsystem (called "WSL Bash") instead of the Windows Powershell or possible different installs like the Git Bash for Windows.
-Other than that, you can simply **open the folder containing your GCG** within the `\\wsl$\Ubuntu...` paths.
+Other than that, you can simply **open the folder containing your GCG** within the `\\wsl$\Ubuntu...` paths (they are classed as network devices!) using the "Remote" feature of your IDE (lower left corner in VSCode, see this [guide](https://code.visualstudio.com/docs/remote/wsl)).

 #### Caveats when using WSL
 1. The policy management in WSL is not exactly as in usual Linux.
 There are different things to pay attention to.